Zinoex/IntervalMDP.jl/docs/src/index.md

 # IntervalMDP
-[IntervalMDP.jl](https://github.com/zinoex/IntervalMDP.jl) is a [Julia](https://julialang.org/) package for modeling and certifying Interval Markov Decision Processes (IMDPs) via Value Iteration.
+[IntervalMDP.jl](https://github.com/zinoex/IntervalMDP.jl) is a [Julia](https://julialang.org/) package for modeling and verifying properties of various subclasses of factored Robust Markov Decision Processes (fRMDPs), in particular Interval Markov Decision Processes (IMDPs) and factored IMDPs (fIMDPs) via Value Iteration.

-IMDPs are a generalization of Markov Decision Processes (MDPs) where the transition probabilities are represented by intervals instead of point values, to model uncertainty.
-IMDPs are also frequently chosen as the model for abstracting the dynamics of a stochastic system, as one may compute upper and lower bounds on transitioning from one region to another.

-The aim of this package is to provide a user-friendly interface to solve value iteration for IMDPs with great efficiency.
-Furthermore, it provides methods for accelerating the computation of the certificate using CUDA hardware.
-See [Algorithms](@ref) for algorithmic advances that this package introduces for enabling better use of the available hardware and higher performance.

-In addition, the package supports two new subclasses of robust MDPs, namely Orthogonally Decoupled IMDPs (OD-IMDPs), or just Orthogonal IMDPs, and mixtures of Orthogonal IMDPs.
-These models are designed to be more memory-efficient and computationally efficient than the general IMDP model and in many cases have smaller ambiguity sets, while still being able to represent a wide range of uncertainty.
+RMDPs are an extension of Markov Decision Processes (MDPs) that account for uncertainty in the transition probabilities, and the factored variant introduces state and action variables such that the transition model is a product of the transition models of the individual variables, allowing for more compact representations and efficient algorithms.
+This package focuses on different subclasses of fRMDPs for which value iteration can be performed efficiently including Interval Markov Chains (IMCs), IMDPs, orthogonally-decoupled IMDPs (odIMDPs), and fIMDPs.
 See [Theory](@ref) for more information on these models.

+The aim of this package is to provide a user-friendly interface to solve verification and control synthesis problems for fRMDPs with great efficiency, which includes methods for accelerating the computation using CUDA hardware, pre-allocation, and other optimization techniques.
+See [Algorithms](@ref) for choices of the algorithmic implementation of the Bellman operator; the package aims to provide a sensible default choice of algorithms, but also allows the user to customize the algorithms to their needs.

+!!! info
+    For some subclasses of fRMDPs, the Bellman operator cannot be computed exactly, and thus, the provided Bellman operators are sound approximations.
+See [Algorithms](@ref) for more information.

+The verification and control synthesis problems supported by this package include minimizing/maximizing pessimistic/optimistic specifications over properties such as reachability, reach-avoid, safety, (discounted) reward, and expected hitting times, and over finite and infinite horizons.
+For more complex properties, the package supports Deterministic Finite Automata (DFA), with lazy product construction and efficient, cache-friendly algorithms.
+See [Specifications](@ref) for more information on the supported specifications.

+!!! info
+    We use the nomenclature "property" to refer to goal, which is both initializing the value function and modifying it after every Bellman iteration, and "specification" to refer to whether to minimize or maximize either the lower bound (pessimistic) or the upper bound (optimistic) of the value function.

 #### Features
-- O-maximization and value iteration over IMDPs, OD-IMDPs and mixtures of OD-IMDPs
+- Value iteration over IMCs, IMDPs, odIMDPs, and fIMDPs.
+- Multithreaded CPU and CUDA-accelerated value iteration.
-- Dense and sparse matrix support
+- Dense and sparse matrix support.
-- Parametric probability types for customizable precision
+- Parametric probability types (`Float64`, `Float32`, `Rational{BigInt}`) for customizable precision.
+Note that
-- Multithreaded CPU and CUDA-accelerated value iteration
+  `Rational{BigInt}` is not supported for CUDA acceleration.
 - Data loading and writing in formats by various tools (PRISM, bmdp-tool, IntervalMDP.jl)

 !!! info